boazbk/tcs/lec_11_running_time.md

 The issue here is _uniformity_.
 For a function $F:\{0,1\}^* \rightarrow \{0,1\}$, if $F$ is in $TIME(T(n))$ then we have a _single_ algorithm that can compute $F_n$ for every $n$.
 On the other hand,  $F_n$ might be in  $SIZE(T(n))$ for every $n$ using a completely different algorithm for every input length.
-While this can be a real issue, in most natural settings the difference between uniformity and non-uniformity does not seem to arise.
+While this can be a real issue, in most natural settings the difference between uniformity and non-uniform-thmity does not seem to arise.
 In particular, in all the example problems in this lecture, as the input size $n$ grows, we do not know of NAND programs that are significantly smaller than what would be implied by the best known algorithm (i.e., NAND++ program).
 Thus, for "natural" functions, if you pretend that $TIME(T(n))$  is roughly the same as $SIZE(T(n))$, you will be right more often than wrong.